Chris Huhne: Member of European Parliament (1999–2005)

-In June 1999 Huhne was elected as a member of the European Parliament for South East England.
+In June 1999, Huhne was elected as a member of the European Parliament for South East England.
 The Liberal Democrats came third with a total of 228,136 votes behind the Conservatives and Labour.
-The proportion of votes received meant that the party was able to send the top two list candidates to the European Parliament, Emma Nicholson the top list candidate and Chris Huhne, second on the list.
-During the 2004 European Parliament elections Huhne was re-elected along with Emma Nicholson with the party having received 338,342 votes, 15% of the total vote.
-In 2005 Huhne stood for election to the United Kingdom parliament representing the seat of Eastleigh in Hampshire.
+The proportion of votes received meant that the party was able to send the top two list candidates to the European Parliament, the top list candidate Emma Nicholson, and Chris Huhne who was second on the list.
+In the 2004 European Parliament elections, Huhne was re-elected, along with Emma Nicholson, with the party receiving 338,342 votes this time around, 15% of the total vote.
+In 2005, Huhne stood for election to the United Kingdom parliament representing the seat of Eastleigh in Hampshire.
 After he was elected as a Member of the House of Commons on 5 May 2005, Sharon Bowles, the candidate third on the Liberal Democrat list, replaced Huhne as representative for the South East of England.

 During his time in the European Parliament, Huhne was the only Liberal Democrat MEP in a ranking by The Economist of the three highest-profile UK MEPs (the others being Glenys Kinnock and Caroline Lucas).
 He was a member of the Economic and Monetary Affairs Committee, concerned with economic and financial policy including regulation of the financial sector.
 He was economic spokesman for the pan-European Liberal group in the European Parliament and was responsible for introducing "sunset clauses" – time limits on powers – into European Union law for the first time, for radically amending Commission proposals on financial services, and for opening up the European Central Bank to greater scrutiny.

 In addition to his European Parliament responsibilities, he was also active in the development of Liberal Democrat policy as chairman of four policy groups: broadcasting and the media, globalisation, the introduction of the euro, and the reform of public services.
 On public services, he argued that money was a necessary condition of improvement, but that the key was decentralisation and democratic control; local voters needed to be able to hold local decision-takers to account.